KingRich-TLFRP/tfrploadingv2/README.md

 - I simply downloaded the loadingscreen from Github and i have made this changes:
     - Changed the logo
     - Added a music and edit the html code

-## How To edit

-- How to edit the logo, bg or music?
-    - If you want to replace the logo just replace the file "logo.PNG" ##the new logo must have the same name
-    - If you want to replace the BG just replace the "background" file ##The background file must have the same name
-    - If you want to replace the Music just replace the file "Loading.ogg" in "music" folder

-    !!
-Note !!

-    The name and extensions of all file you replace must have the same name of the file replaced

-    If you want to ear the music in the browser use FireFrox browser because google does not support the ogg file

 ## Author